aws/aws-cli/awscli/topics/s3-config.rst

   * S3 to S3 copies - Falls back to using the ``classic`` transfer client

+  * Some region redirects - Transfers to a region that does not match the region of the targeted S3 bucket are retried in the bucket's region, but only if the transfer can be replayed from the start.
+A transfer fails instead of being redirected if it is an upload whose source cannot be rewound or if any of its data was already transferred.
+The ``classic`` transfer client is able to redirect in both of those cases.

   * ``max_queue_size`` and ``max_bandwidth`` configuration values - Ignores
     these configuration values.